duleorlovic/aws_tips/README.md

 Virtual hosted-style URL https://bucket-name.s3.Region.amazonaws.com/key-name Path style URL https://s3.Region.amazonaws.com/bucket-name/key-name is deprecated.
-Object size max 5 TB (upload using console is 160GB).
+MAX object size is 5TB (upload using console is 160GB).
 Number of objects is unlimited.
 For upload bigger than 100MB it is recommended (bigger than 5GB required) to use multipart upload and AbortIncompleteMultipartUpload lifecycle rule